-Rose Gold is he best of the red-skinned golden-fleshed potatoes.
-A mildly dry potato that is perfect baked, steamed or in creamy soups.
-Unsurpassed taste.
+Rose Gold is the best of the red-skinned golden-fleshed potatoes.
+Good set, attractive tubers and unsurpassed taste.
 One of our best sellers.
-90-110 days to maturity.
+Mid-Season.

 ReviewsWrite a review

 Rose Gold was a middle-of-the-road potato for us.
 I am giving this potato a 5 on great looks alone.
 We had a 9% germination failure and 17% of the plants had the Colorado Potato on them at some point throughout the growing season.
 I want to grow this potato again next year to see if I can increase the germination rate and yield before I give it less than a 5 rating.
 I want to point out that I still consider 17% pest rate low for potatoes with mechanical pest management (we used no pesticides on our potatoes), so don't let the 17% deter you from trying this very nice looking potato.

 Aug 25, 2009 | By Kathleen J Creveling